 VA loans are a great option for veterans with eligibility.
 The 100% financing, flexible guidelines, and low closing costs are all great reasons to consider it.

 When using your VA benefits, you must buy a primary residence and have enough entitlement to cover the down payment.
-If you’ve ever used your entitlement or used it but had it reinstated, there’s no limitto how much you can borrow as long as you prove you can afford the loan.
+If you’ve never used your entitlement or used it but had it reinstated, there’s no limit to how much you can borrow as long as you prove you can afford the loan.